Goodnature® Traps are being used across the planet to preserve species threatened by invasive rat populations or secondary poison.

 The takahē lays 1-3 eggs per clutch.
 The survival rate for these eggs is over 75 percent.
 There has also been human intervention to help the takahē breed faster and raise the survival rate.

 Stoats and Ferrets are the main threat to the takahē.
-Ecology groups are using Goodnature™ humane trapping technology to control Stoats, Ferrets, and other predators that eat the takahē eggs and young.
+Ecology groups are using Goodnature™ quick-kill trapping technology to control Stoats, Ferrets, and other predators that eat the takahē eggs and young.